hackerb9/vt340test/README.md

     Report returned by his VT340+ in response to DECRQTSR (Request Terminal State Report).

-  * OPEN QUESTION: How do I convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?
+  * OPEN QUESTION: How does one convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?

   * Note: lsix splits the montage into rows to reduce waiting when there are more than 21 images to show.
 However, each montage has